twomice/viper_search_api_attachments/README.txt

 REQUIREMENTS
 ------------

-Requires the ability to run java on your server and an installation of the Apache Tika library
+Requires the ability to run java on your server and an installation of the Apache Tika library if you don't want to use the Solr build in extractor.

 MODULE INSTALLATION
 -------------------